churanwang95/churanwang95.github.io/_pages/about.md

 My research interests lie in the area of artificial intelligence for medical image diagnosis.
 My research goal is to design cognitive-inspired medical image diagnostics algorithms, including clinical prior modeling and causal inference and develop efficient, effective, truthful, and robust AI-assistant medical image diagnostics systems.
 A key aspect of my research methodology is my dedication to understanding and addressing clinicians’ practical needs.
 I allocate at least 20% of my time to engaging with clinical practitioners, ensuring my work is grounded in real-clinical challenges and informed by frontline insights.
 This collaboration helps bridge the gap between advanced AI techniques and clinical practice, ensuring the AI systems I develop are sensitive to medical diagnostics’ nuances and seamlessly integrate into clinical workflows to enhance healthcare professionals’ capabilities and ultimately benefit patient care.

-I have developed Breast Imaging Diagnostic Systems, including Intelligent Mammography X-ray Diagnosis System and Intelligent Breast MRI Diagnosis System, which improve the diagnostic accuracy, robustness and efficiency.
+I have developed two Breast Imaging Diagnostic Systems, including Intelligent Breast MRI Diagnosis System and Intelligent Mammography X-ray Diagnosis System, which improve the diagnostic accuracy, robustness and efficiency.
 These systems have been widely deployed in hundreds of hospitals in China and served over a million clinical diagnostic cases.

 {% include_relative includes/news.md %}